-In 2013, more than 71,000 children learn in 218 Catholic elementary and secondary schools across the nine Catholic school regions of the Archdiocese of New York, from Staten Island to Kingston.
+In 2017-18, more than 67,000 children were enrolled in 211 Catholic elementary and secondary schools across the nine Catholic school regions of the Archdiocese of New York, from Staten Island to Kingston.

 The Catholic schools of Archdiocese grew and evolved to meet the changing needs of the families they served.
 And they have a long and successful history.
 Graduates have included the first Catholic to run for president, Al Smith, and the first Latina on the Supreme Court, Sonia Sotomayor.
 Catholic school students in New York have been personally inspired by saints, including Elizabeth Anne Seton and Mother Frances Cabrini, who have taught in our classrooms.